Exercise in Treatment of Canine Trauma

 From a personal perspective, it’s amazing to look down in the middle of a run and see a smile in a pair of amber eyes that--when you first met--carried the weight of the world.
 Suddenly there’s relief.
 Trust.
 Communication.
 I love it, and I'm pretty sure they do too.

-I’d like to see more emphasis on exercise in dog training in general.
+I’d like to see more emphasis on exercise in dog training and behavior modification in general.
 There have been some incredible strides in our understanding of animal learning and training in the last 10 years, but the effects of fun, safe exercise--not running indoors on a treadmill--remain underappreciated.

 And you are a human with PTSD or an anxiety-related issue, contact a mental health professional--your life can be better.
 Also, try some nature and intense exercise.
 Run hard.
 Maybe you’ll see me some morning on the trail.
 I’m the smiley one with the really happy dogs.